 Effective learning builds upon what children know and can already do.
 Observation of children identifies the next steps of learning, which is fed into the planning.
 All staff are involved in the planning process.

 Weekly planning is used as a guide by the team and can be changed in response to the needs, achievements and interests of the children.
 We indicate these changes on the planning.

 Staff make regular assessments of the children and share information within the Early Years team to inform planning.
-Assessment is varied using long and short observations.
+Assessment is varied with high quality interactions all staff engage with the children.
+We have regular discussions about children to inform our planning and children's next steps of learning.
 The Early Years team value children's voice and collect evidence from the children regularly.
-Parental voice supports judgements about childrens learning and development.
+Parental voice supports judgements about children's learning and development.

-In Nursery staff carry out focused activities and make observations to assess children.
-Development Matters guides judgements.
-During the last term of Nursery a written summary is provided to parents which details the childs progress.
+In Nursery, staff carry out activities and make observations to assess children.
+We spend time interacting with children in the environment and discuss children regularly.
+We use the Trust document to support our planning and this guides us to plan exciting and challenging areas.
+During the last term of Nursery a written summary is provided to parents which details the child's progress.
 Regular meetings with parents enable staff to discuss progress throughout the year.

-In Reception children are assess using the EYFS Profile, this summarises all the formative assessments and makes statements against 17 scales.
+In Reception children are assess using the EYFS Profile, this summarizes all the formative assessments and makes statements against 17 scales.
 Assessment is completed every half term and staff collate the data using the school assessment system by Anthony Conlin.
 Teachers attend cluster meetings and moderation meetings and hold regular moderation sessions which compare children's achievements.